 Founder, President, Chief Executive Officer, and Chief Medical Officer

 Basil is a physician with a PhD in engineering.
 He has been actively practicing emergency medicine for over fifteen years, spending the last twelve years at Lankenau Medical Center of Main Line Health.
-Basil was named a Top Doctor by Main Line Today in 2016 for the third time.
+Basil was named a Top Doctor by Main Line Today in 2018 for the fourth time.
 Despite his daily regimen of chaos in the ER, his engineering training is ever present.
 Basil's years at Drexel and Cornell Universities hardwired him to think like an engineer and he is a constant tinkerer.
 He has research experience in medicine and engineering with over a dozen publications.
 He and his co-founder, George Harris, are brothers who grew up in the Philadelphia region.

 Founder and Chief Technology Officer